77flyy/Cobra/README.md

 # CobraNET

-CobraNET is a Telegram wrapper around the CobraRouter and CobraWallets, and allows you to host your own Dex Router via Telegram Bot.
+CobraNET is an optional Telegram wrapper around the CobraRouter and CobraWallets, and allows you to host your own Dex Router via Telegram Bot.

 ## Setup